xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(dkulp) Gather more information about threads for crash dump including what frame they are on and what effects they are rendering.
-    -- bug(gil)   Load perspectives when show directory is changed.
+    -- bug(dkulp) Fix minor issues in SingleStrandSkips (direction and an extra placement) -- bug(dkulp) Fix problem of Brightness and contrast only apply to the first layer -- enh(dkulp) Draw a background for the single strand skips -- bug(gil)   Load perspectives when show directory is changed.
 Fixes #96.
     -- bug(gil)   Fix effect duration for importing SuperStar Spiral into Galaxy effect.
 Fix endless hang on Save when Galaxy rev's was set to 0.
     -- bug(gil)   Prevent dropping an effect during model playback from stopping the sequence.